ThisIsKRK/gatsby-starter-netlify-cms/src/content/blog/the-gofloaters-list-and-guide-to-coworking-spaces-in-bengaluru/index.md

 ---
 templateKey: blog-post
-title: The GoFloaters' list (and guide) to coworking spaces in Bengaluru
+title: The GoFloaters' list (and guide) to coworking spaces in Bangalore
 date: 2019-08-31
 description: Namma Ooru goes by many names, Garden City, Pub Capital and Silicon Valley of India.
 There’s no disputing the fact that this is the city for startups...
 featuredpost: false
 featuredImage: "./Add-a-subheading-23.png"
 author: Shyam Nagarajan
 authorURL: https://www.linkedin.com/in/sundarns/
-category: Coworking
+category: Guides & Hacks
 tags:
  - Coworking
  - Listicle